Liberal and Interdisciplinary Studies, B.A.

 Honors Advisor

 Contact Kathleen MacFie at k_ahern@uncg.edu for further information and guidance about Honors in International and Global Studies.
-To apply: http://honorscollege.uncg.edu/forms/disc-application.pdf
+To apply: https://honorscollege.uncg.edu/disciplinary-honors/disciplinary-honors-admissions

 Disciplinary Honors in Russian Studies

-This Disciplinary Honors program is available for students in the Russian Studies concentration of the Liberal and Interdisciplinary Studies B.A.
+This Disciplinary Honors program is available for students in the Russian Studies concentration of the Liberal and Interdisciplinary Studies, B.A.

 Requirements